 Serving as an absolute essential duty of the state governments is the idea to ensure that all individuals are immediately informed by a competent individual holding the power to bestow the knowledge of their rights, who are known as lawyers, in situations that give rise to an arrest or detention or when they are charged with any criminal offence.

-Under any circumstances, if an individual is not able to acquire the service of a lawyer that the interests of justice so require, then the person has the right which entitles him/her to appoint a lawyer of experience, competence and knowledge who can comprehend the type of the offence they are charged with in order to provide appropriate legal assistance, without any kind of consideration if they fall under the category of an indigent person.
+Under any circumstances, if an individual is not able to acquire the service of a lawyer that the interests of justice so require, then the person has the right which entitles them to appoint a lawyer of experience, competence and knowledge who can comprehend the type of the offence they are charged with in order to provide appropriate legal assistance, without any kind of consideration if they fall under the category of an indigent person.
+I will tell you this – every society needs this.
+And that is why we do have such similar provisions in many judicial systems across the world.

 State governments have the duty to ensure that any and all detained or arrested individuals, attached or devoid of a criminal charge, must have the right to be directed to a lawyer, which shall not take any additional time beyond forty-eight hours from the time of arrest or detention.

-A lawyer not just has to uphold the respect of the court considering they are officers of law but must also ensure to safeguard of the interest of the clients at all costs through the course of proceedings.
+A lawyer is not in the interest of the clients at all costs through the course of proceedings.

 At all times, it is essential for a lawyer to maintain the honour, respect, and decency of the legal profession as they are the essential agents of the administration of justice.

-The duties of lawyers towards their clients shall include:
+I will elaborate on the duties of lawyers towards their clients:

 - It is essential to make the clients understand their legal rights, obligations and duties, as well as brief them about the modus operandi of the legal system which is as relevant to the extent of their legal rights and obligations.

-- To assist clients in every possible way and take legal action to protect their interests that is plausible considering their circumstances.
+- To assist clients in every possible way and take legal action to protect their interests, which is plausible considering their circumstances.

-- As the clients are new to the court system, guiding them in making an appearance before courts, tribunals, or administrative authorities, serves to be the most crucial responsibility of a lawyer.
+- As the clients are new to the court system, guiding them in making an appearance before courts, tribunals, or administrative authorities is the most crucial responsibility of a lawyer.

 - While keeping in mind the official standards set and the ethics of the legal profession, to maintain the essence of human rights and fundamental freedoms presented by national and international law, lawyers have the duty to protect the rights of their clients and promote the cause of justice in a nutshell.